opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 The Java entry point is a class called ResEvap.
-This class is tasked with building the necessary compute objects, looping through each hourly time step, organizing the results, and creating legacy text-based results files.
-The ResEvap compute object is constructed by the Jython processor, and subsequently provided with meteorological data and reservoir information.
-Based on this information, ResEvap runs the compute, at an hourly time-step, and then writes the output time series to text files.
+This class is tasked with building the necessary compute objects, looping through each hourly time step, and organizing the results.
+The ResEvap compute object is constructed by the ResEvapAlgo class, and subsequently provided with meteorological data and reservoir information.
+Based on this information, ResEvap runs the compute at an hourly time-step.

 Computation of evaporation within ResEvap is a two-part process.
 These computations are broken into the reservoir surface temperature computations,